powerfist01/weAsk/README.md

 # weAsk
-An easy to use and deploy web app built using Flask.
+An easy to use and deploy web app built using NodeJS and ExpressJS.

 Go to the Site at: https://weask.herokuapp.com